THE MOST DOWNLOADED WORDPRESS SECURITY PLUGIN

 - Does Wordfence Security support Multi-Site installations?

 Yes.
-WordPress MU or Multi-Site as it’s called now is fully supported.
-Using Wordfence Security you can security scan every blog in your network with one click.
-If one of your customers posts a page or post with a known malware URL that threatens your whole domain with being blacklisted by Google, we will tell you within a maximum of one hour which is how often scans occur.
+WordPress Multi-Site is fully supported.
+Using Wordfence Security you can scan every blog in your network for malware with one click.
+If one of your customers posts a page or post with a known malware URL that threatens your whole domain with being blacklisted by Google, we will alert you in the next scan.

 - Where can I learn more about WordPress security?

-Designed for every skill level, The WordPress Security Learning Center is dedicated to deepening user’s understanding of security best practices by having access to in-depth articles, videos, industry survey results, graphics and more.
+Designed for every skill level, The WordPress Security Learning Center is dedicated to deepening users’ understanding of security best practices by providing free access to entry-level articles, in-depth articles, videos, industry survey results, graphics and more.

 - Improvement: Better reporting for failed brute force login attempts.